lynix94/orca-lang/docs/tutorial.md

 6
 ```

-You can define it like above. ... means variable arguments.
+You can define it like above. ...argv means variable arguments.
 And those are inserted in argv list. ... must be end of parameter list.
-That means that def (a, ..., b) is illegal but def (a, b, ...) is correct.
+That means that def (a, ...b, c) is illegal but def (a, b, ...c) is correct.

 object
 ------

-### define object
+### object define

 Previous function definition is just define one object which is runnable.
 And now, let's define object which have member variables.